Isaac-Saleh/shared_documents_for_IPOS-final_proj/CODE_OF_CONDUCT.md

 <hr>

+- Nature of the violation
+- Severity of the impact
+- Prior history

 #### Attribution

 This Code of Conduct is adapted from the GITHUB documents template for "code of conduct" found when adding a file of the